kumaas/nextgenauth/README.md

 * Two-factor authentication is cumbersome.
 * We have come up with a model which with further improvements, may change authentication works in future.

 Early on, we learned from our experiments that if we plotted the screen coordinates at which users touched various numbers on a numeric keyboard on a touchscreen, one would obtain a Gaussian distribution, such as below.
-The X and Y coordinate variation is shown for various keys on a numeric on-screen keyboard for a single user.
+The position variation is shown for various keys on a numeric on-screen keyboard for a single user.

 ![full_gaussian_mixture.png](https://bitbucket.org/repo/B6beke/images/714821859-full_gaussian_mixture.png)